Zhefan-Xu/CERLAB-UAV-Hardware/README.md

 # Unsolved Problems:
 - Camera boot problem: might be related to power?
 - DJI manifold freezes after running octomap and replug in T265.
 - Latency in WIFI transmission.
+Sometimes automatically disconnected.

+# TODO List:
+- Modify camera mount for t265 (angle, hole, position)
+- Test new Nora for ESC calibration and compass